tensorpack/tensorpack/docs/tutorial/symbolic.md

 When defining the model you can construct the graph using whatever library you feel comfortable with.

 Usually, slim/tflearn/tensorlayer are just symbolic functions, calling them is nothing different from calling `tf.add`.
+You may need to be careful how regularizations/BN updates are supposed to be handled in those libraries, though.
-However it is a bit different to use sonnet/Keras.

-sonnet/Keras manages the variable scope by their own model classes, and calling their symbolic functions always creates new variable scope.
-See the [Keras example](../examples/mnist-keras.py) for how to use them within tensorpack.
+It is a bit different to use sonnet/Keras. sonnet/Keras manages the variable scope by their own model classes, and calling their symbolic functions always creates new variable scope.
+See the [Keras example](../examples/mnist-keras.py) for how to use it within tensorpack.
+The support is only preliminary for now.